Portsmouth Corporation Tramways

 Portsmouth Conductor 185 — photo undated, but very probably taken in the first decade of operation.
 Author's Collection.

-An enlargement of the above photograph showing details of the uniform, including the shield-shaped cap badge worn on the rain cover, and the employee number on both the licence badge and the right-hand collar.
+An enlargement of the above photograph showing details of the uniform, including the shield-shaped municipal-device cap badge worn on the rain cover, and the employee number on both the licence badge and the right-hand collar.

 Portsmouth Corporation Tramways cap badges — brass/gilt and chrome.
 The brass badge was initially worn as a cap badge, but was later relegated to the collars following the introduction of the large cap badge below.
 The chrome example would not have been issued until the 1930s at the earliest, and potentially not until after the tramway system had closed.
 Author's Collection.